 The app uses AI to provide help to everyone caught in the bureaucratic labyrinth that our lives have become.
 Most importantly, it is free of charge and easy to use.
 Here’s the drill:

-- Log on through your web browser or iOS app
+- Log on through your web browser

 - Choose Corona Relief option